testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ### ⚪️ 8.
-Test the queues resilliency
+Test retries and dead-letter queues

-🏷&nbsp; **Tags:** `#advanced, #strategic`
+🏷&nbsp; **Tags:** `#advanced, #strategic, #draft`

-:white_check_mark:  **Do:** Make a call, which type of message queue for testing...
-The real one will gain more confidence for lesser dev perks, a fake one will...
-You can do both.

-Sometimes the message queues are just on obstacle to overcome, for exmaple when one wishes to focus on the flow that starts with a message from a queue.
-In other cases, the MQ behaviour is the focus of the test like when trying to ensure that too much failures will put the message in a queue

-There are three fundamentally different ways to approach this, by stubbing the message queue client or by using a real/fake message queue server in Docker:

-Ideas: Why isn't this like DB, layers, purge, Real can test more features and needed anyway, comparison table,
+:white_check_mark:  **Do:** Reject messages and ensure that they arrive again multiple times and they are moved to your expected location like a dead-letter queue

+Ideas: Test is different because not related to your own code, requies real infra, bet

 <br/>